williazo/tcensReg/README.md

-For details on the methods, simulation performance, and an application to visual quality testing from clinical trials for intraocular lenses see the pre-print manuscript available at [doi:10.1186/s12874-020-01032-9](https://doi.org/10.1186/s12874-020-01032-9).
+For details on the methods, simulation performance, and an application to visual quality testing from clinical trials for intraocular lenses see the corresponding manuscript with open source access available at [doi:10.1186/s12874-020-01032-9](https://doi.org/10.1186/s12874-020-01032-9).

 # Installation